-POLICY INNOVATION COMPLIANCE COST CERTAINTY ENVIRONMENTAL CERTAINTY LINKABILITY EXPANSION REVENUE RECYCLING Technology Mandate- Command- and-Control Limited - incen- tive exists to achieve man- dated technol- ogy at lower costs.
-(Possible through fre- quent revision of the policy requirements.)
+POLICY INNOVATION COMPLIANCE COST CERTAINTY ENVIRONMENTAL CERTAINTY LINKABILITY EXPANSION REVENUE RECYCLING Technology Mandate - Command- and-Control Limited - incentive exists to achieve mandated technology at lower costs.
+(Possible through frequent revision of the policy require- ments.)
 Yes Yes - but depends on technology.
-Some technol- ogy will eliminate the pollution and others will just reduce it.
+Some technology will eliminate the pollution and others will just reduce it.
 N/A N/A No revenue raised by policy.
-Performance Standard (rate based, non- tradable) Limited - once the standard can be met, there is little incentive to continue to improve perfor- mance beyond reducing costs.
-(Possible through fre- quent revision of the policy requirements.)
-No - difficult for policymakers to understand cost structures that will lead to compliance.
-Some - a perfor- mance standard will require that each unit have a certain emissions profile but total emissions will depend on overall use characteris- tics.
-Difficult to link beyond a specific sector Some - policymakers can create standards specific for each sector to expand their reach.
-No Performance Standard (rate-based, tradable) Yes - firms have incentive to innovate to re- duce emissions and avoid buy- ing allowances (or to have more excess allowances to sell).
-No - difficult for policymakers to foresee trading prices based on sector-wide marginal compli- ance costs.
-Some - a rate- based standard determines the emission-intensity of output; but to- tal emissions will vary with output.
-Yes - result- ing "carbon price" could theoretically be linked to other trading programs.
-No - difficult to expand beyond initial sector.
-No
+Performance Standard (rate based, non-tradable) Limited - once the standard can be met, there is little incentive to continue to improve perfor- mance beyond reducing costs.
+(Possible through frequent revision of the policy require- ments.)
+No - difficult for policy- makers to understand cost structures that will lead to compliance.
+Some - a perfor- mance standard will require that each unit have a certain emissions profile but total emissions will depend on overall use characteristics.
+Difficult to link beyond a specific sector.
+Some - policy- makers can create standards specific for each sector to expand their reach.
+No Performance Standard (rate-based, tradable) Yes - firms have incentive to innovate to reduce emissions and avoid buying allowances (or to have more excess allow- ances to sell).
+No - difficult for policy- makers to foresee trading prices based on sector-wide marginal compliance costs.
+Some - a rate- based standard determines the emission intensity of output; but total emissions will vary with output.
+Yes - resulting "carbon price" could theoretically be linked to similar trading programs.
+Potentially - but rarely done because of the need for emission conversion factors.
+Alberta's baseline and credit program is essentially a performance standard across several sectors.
+Potentially if there is a monetary path for compliance.